koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 Deployment is also the resource we are updating.

 We specify the update to the resource we want to apply in `resource`.
-Specifically, we are adding a new `hello` metadata label whose value is `=inputs.name`.
+Specifically, we are setting the labels on the Deployment's metadata.

 Lastly, we disable `create`, indicating that we do not want the resource to be created in the event that it's missing.
 Instead, we are only interested in